csc-training/GeoML/08_cnn_segmentation/Readme.md

        * Compare to labels and Sentinel image.
        * If you want you can add also orthoimage WMS: `https://tiles.kartat.kapsi.fi/ortokuva?`

-5. Estimate the binary model with scikit-learn
+5. Evaluate the binary model with scikit-learn
     * Open [08_3_evaluate.ipynb](08_3_evaluate.ipynb)
     * Do not run the multi-class cells yet.